“I have three credit cards, all maxed out.

 2) start using a stealth savings app

-A stealth savings app looks at your bank account and quietly takes a few small amounts several times a month when it can see that you won’t need that money.
+A stealth savings app such as Plum looks at your bank account and quietly takes a few small amounts several times a month when it can see that you won’t need that money.

 By the end of the month, you may have a small amount saved up without noticing it.
 It’s a painless way to save.
 See 2 apps to help you save money easily for details of these apps and how they work.